b1tsized/vault-tutorial/creating-and-accessing-secrets/README.md

 8. Add a path and enter a a secret and value

-	_In this tutorial I'm going to use path secret wtih whatisit and thisisav2secret for my kv pair_
+	_In this tutorial I'm going to use path secret with whatisit and thisisav2secret for my kv pair_

 9. Let's go back to 'Secrets'